 It uses all the learning pathways: seeing, hearing, feeling, and awareness of motion, brought together by the thinking brain.
-The instructor engages in multisensory teaching in order to convey curricular content in the most understandable way to the student.
+The instructor engages in multisensory teaching to convey curricular content in the most understandable way to the student.
 The teacher also models how the student, by using these multiple pathways, can engage in multisensory learning that results in greater ease and success in learning.

 diagnostic and prescriptive

 An Orton-Gillingham lesson is both diagnostic and prescriptive.
-It is diagnostic in the sense that the instructor continuously monitors the verbal, non-verbal, and written responses of the student in order to identify and analyze both the student’s problems and progress.
+It is diagnostic in the sense that the instructor continuously monitors the verbal, nonverbal, and written responses of the student to identify and analyze both the student’s problems and progress.
 This information is the basis of planning the next lesson.
 That lesson is prescriptive in the sense that will contain instructional elements that focus upon the resolution of the student’s difficulties and that build upon the student’s progress noted in the previous lesson.